-For Black female judges, Jackson’s nomination is ‘magic on such a profound level’
+For Black women, Jackson’s nomination is ‘magic on such a profound level’

 Jackson, during her brief remarks, made a touching revelation about a Black female jurist who had inspired her.
 “As it happens, I share a birthday with the first Black woman ever to be appointed as a federal judge, the Honorable Constance Baker Motley,” Jackson said.
 “Today I proudly stand on Judge Motley’s shoulders, sharing not only her birthday but also her steadfast and courageous commitment to equal justice under law.”

 Motley was nominated by President Lyndon B. Johnson in 1966.
-Mississippi Sen. James Eastlund, chair of the Judiciary Committee, worked hard to block her path.
-Angered by Motley’s work fighting Jim Crow as a lawyer with the NAACP Legal Defense Fund, Eastlund held up her nomination for several months.
+Mississippi Sen. James Eastland, chair of the Judiciary Committee, worked hard to block her path.
+Angered by Motley’s work fighting Jim Crow as a lawyer with the NAACP Legal Defense Fund, Eastland held up her nomination for several months.

-In her autobiography, “Equal Justice Under Law,” Motley wrote about Eastlund’s campaign against her nomination.
-“In a speech on the Senate floor, where he would be protected from libel and slander suits, Eastlund said he opposed my nomination because he believed I was a Communist.”
+In her autobiography, “Equal Justice Under Law,” Motley wrote about Eastland’s campaign against her nomination.
+“In a speech on the Senate floor, where he would be protected from libel and slander suits, Eastland said he opposed my nomination because he believed I was a Communist.”
 She also recounted constant slights and insults from the overwhelmingly White male legal community, including once at a dinner held by the circuit court conference being introduced as “Connie Motley who is doing a great job on the district court.
 In contrast everyone else had been introduced with a full-blown curriculum vitae.”

 Taneisha N. Means, an assistant professor of political science at Vassar College, is frustrated that Motley’s struggle to be confirmed will probably echo 56 years later, as some Republican lawmakers and conservative activists use racist and sexist arguments to oppose Jackson’s nomination.

-Note: A previous version of this post misspelled the name of James Eastland, a U.S. senator from Mississippi.
-This post has been corrected.